 Events and exhibitions can happen in some of the oddest places – we even held an art show in a butcher’s shop.
 Many pubs and cafes host live music.
 It’s mostly free

 Because it’s a not-for-profit community arts festival, now the UK’s biggest, most events are free (some are ticketed to cover cost).
-So do please be generous and make a donation when you can at the end, as we get no financial support from the council, or any Government funds, it’s all funded by locals.
+So do please be generous and make a donation when you can as we rely on sponsorship and donations from locals and all our festival team are volunteers.